godatadriven/godatadriven-blog/content/experiments-day.md

 ### Early evening

-18:00 — Listen to Sinan talk (limited availability)
+18:00 — Listen to Sinan talk

 For who is this? **Anyone interested in experimentation, or already running experiments**.
 This presentation is open to the whole community of experimenters.